4degrees/sawmill/doc/guide/configuration.rst

 User Visible Or High Level To Standard Error
 --------------------------------------------

-First up we need a :py:class:`~bark.handler.stream.Stream` handler to direct output to :py:attr:`sys.stderr`:
+First up we need a :py:class:`~mill.handler.stream.Stream` handler to direct output to :py:attr:`sys.stderr`:

 .. literalinclude:: /resource/configurator.py
     :language: python
     :lines: 20

-We want to use a simple :py:class:`~bark.formatter.template.Template` formatter to display each log as a string of level and message:
+We want to use a simple :py:class:`~mill.formatter.template.Template` formatter to display each log as a string of level and message:

 .. literalinclude:: /resource/configurator.py